momar07005/EcommerceScrapper/README.md

   After that app should be available at http://localhost:5002/

-  ⚡ : Give time to Angular app to be ready: sometimes the .net core api load before angular app become available
+  ⚡ : Give time to Angular app to be ready: sometimes the .net core api is ready before the angular app becomes available